We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 4 cans of Campbell’s cream of chicken soup.

 Water – ten cups (can add more water later if desired).

+Talk about flexible!
 This is one of those recipes where you can change things easily – times, amounts, types of soup (I often use the Campbell’s Healthy Choice soups).
 You can even make it a day ahead of time and reheat it the next day, adding a little water, if necessary, to achieve a good consistency.
-This kind of flexibility makes it a great recipe for the Sandwich Generation.
+This kind of flexible Thanksgiving dinner side dishes makes it a great recipe for the Sandwich Generation.
 Many of us are so busy caring for elderly parents and helping with grandkids, who’s got time to do much!
 But these can definitely work around my schedule needs. 🙂

 P.S.
-If you’d like to emulate my grandmother’s original way of making them from scratch, you might like Cook’s Illustrated’s book, The Complete Book of Pasta and Noodles.
+If you’d like to follow in the footsteps of my grandmother’s original way of making them from scratch, you might like Cook’s Illustrated’s book, The Complete Book of Pasta and Noodles.
 But hurry.
 It looks like they are running low on their supply of these useful cookbooks!

 Click to quickly find...